sw-tracker/flexget/flexget/readme.md

 ##Creating the FlexGet config file on Ubuntu

 The configuration file is where we'll store all the instructions for FlexGet. ie. What to download and from where.
 You can link the config file to a more accessible location.
+I also setup a separate series file where I list the series I am following.

 ```
-sudo ln -s /home/olga/config.yml /var/lib/deluge/.flexget/config.yml
+sudo ln -s /home/olga/.flexget/config.yml /var/lib/deluge/.flexget/config.yml
 sudo ln -s /home/olga/.flexget/my_series.yml /var/lib/deluge/.flexget/my_series.yml
 ```